TechOpenSolve/Women-In-Tech/README.md

-# Welcome to the Women In Tech Community Repo
+# Welcome to the Women In Tech Repo

 This repository is dedicated to addressing issues related to women in the tech industry.